Sumitkumar005/SmartSupport-AI-Assistant/README.md

 - Chat interface for interacting with the AI customer support agent
 - Persistent memory of customer interactions and profiles
-- Synthetic data generation for testing and demonstration
+- Synthetic data generation for testing and demonstration.
 - Utilizes OpenAI's GPT-4o model for intelligent responses.

 ![High-Level Architecture Diagram](./High-Level%20Architecture%20Diagram.svg)